Beatty Sequences for a Quadratic Irrational: Decidability and Applications: Abstract

 \section{Abstract}

-Let $\alpha$ and $\beta$ belong to the same quadratic field.
+Let $\alpha$ and $\beta$ be real numbers belonging to the same quadratic field.
 We show that the inhomogeneous Beatty sequence $(\lfloor n \alpha + \beta \rfloor)_{n \geq 1}$ is synchronized, in the sense that there is a finite automaton that takes as input the Ostrowski representations of $n$ and $y$ in parallel, and accepts if and only if $y = \lfloor n \alpha + \beta \rfloor$.
-Since it is already known that the addition relation is computable for Ostrowski representations based on a quadratic number, a consequence is a new and rather simple proof that the first-order logical theory of these sequences with addition is decidable.
+Since it is already known that the addition relation is computable for Ostrowski representations based on a quadratic irrational, a consequence is a new and rather simple proof that the first-order logical theory of these sequences with addition is decidable.
 The decision procedure is easily implemented in the free software {\tt Walnut}.

 As an application, we show that for each $r \geq 1$ it is decidable whether the set $\{ \lfloor n \alpha + \beta \rfloor \suchthat n \geq 1 \}$ forms an additive basis (or asymptotic additive basis) of order $r$.
 Using our techniques, we also solve some open problems of Reble and Kimberling, and give an explicit characterization of a sequence of Hildebrand et al.